snhobbs/model-animation/README.md

 # model-animation
 Resources and examples for animating assemblies

+## Making Assembly
+Make an assembly in your CAD program of choice and export as a qlTF file either directly or export a step file, import into FreeCAD and export there.

+CADQuery is an excellent option for making assemblies.
+## CADQuery Assembly

 ## Steps
 1. Export assembly in FreeCAD as a glTF.
-This will maintain the names in the assembly
+This will maintain the names in the assembly.
 2. Import into blender
 3. Write the script describing the part movement or do using the GUI
 4. Run script